General Practitioners Home Visits

 HIO Doubles Compensation For GPs Making Home Visits

-The Health Insurance Organisation (HIO) in Cyprus recently announced that it is doubling the compensation for general practitioners (GPs) who make home visits.
-Starting from August 1, 2024, the fee for each home visit to patients who are permanently bedridden has increased from €30 to €60.
-This move is intended to improve healthcare access for patients who have mobility challenges, ensuring they receive the necessary care without needing to visit medical facilities.
-This increase in compensation reflects the HIO’s commitment to enhancing primary healthcare services across the country.
+The Health Insurance Organisation (HIO) in Cyprus recently announced a significant policy change.
+Starting August 1, 2024, the compensation for general practitioners (GPs) making home visits will double.
+The fee for each home visit to permanently bedridden patients will increase from €30 to €60.
+This move aims to improve healthcare access for patients with mobility challenges.
+It ensures they receive necessary care without visiting medical facilities.
+The increase reflects the HIO’s commitment to enhancing primary healthcare services across Cyprus.

 Rationale Behind the Policy Change

-The decision to double the compensation is rooted in several critical factors.
-One of the primary motivations is the growing demand for home healthcare services.
-As populations age, more individuals are living with chronic conditions that require regular medical attention but are unable to easily access care in traditional settings.
-Home visits by GPs offer a lifeline to these patients, ensuring they receive the necessary medical care without the need for stressful or potentially harmful trips to clinics or hospitals.
+The decision to double compensation stems from several critical factors.
+The growing demand for home healthcare services is a key driver.
+As populations age, more people live with chronic conditions requiring regular medical attention.
+Many cannot easily access care in traditional settings.
+Home visits provide a lifeline for these patients.

 Doctor at Home